andrewufrank/uniformBase/README.md

 # UniformBase

-The package imports separately compiled packages and exports all its symbols.
+The package imports separately compilable and usable packages.
+This package and all its parts are self-contained and need no further imports; no need to import the subpackages individually.

-# design
-- the individual packages must be listed in the cabal.project file (in packages which import as well!)
-- the symbols are imported globally with UniformBase (not needed to import the subpackages individually and not needed to list them in the package.yaml)
+The package depends indirectly on many often used packages but some concentration is planned in the future, using other attemps with similar goals.